JPTS2/SAD2XS/tests/README.md

 fragment matches nothing collected (e.g. after a parametrize change) — this is checked automatically, it does not need to be verified by hand.

-**8 failing tests**, all in `conversion/elements/`, document known incorrect behaviour in the production code: 4 in `test_bend.py` (issue #55 — bend element-offset physics) and 4 in `test_mult.py` (issue #101 — a `MULT`
-skew-quadrupole rotation-convention mismatch, plus a small, separate `K0`/`SK0`-alone residual).
-These tests are the spec for the fix work that follows.
-They must not be modified to pass — they are the record of what is broken and what needs to be done.

-Issue #58 (solenoid optics) is resolved — see `tests/conversion/elements/README.md`'s `test_sol.py` note and
-`docs/sad-helpers.md` for what the real cause turned out to be.
+**4 failing tests**, all in `conversion/elements/test_bend.py`, document the bend element-offset reference-orbit convention difference.
+These tests are the record of what differs.
+They must not be modified to pass.

+The `SK1`/combined-order `MULT` discrepancy is resolved: it was not a physics bug but a twiss-parametrisation mismatch — SAD reports coupled optics in the Edwards-Teng convention, Xsuite's plain twiss reports Mais-Ripken mode projections.
+The comparison convention is proven and locked in by `tests/conversion/test_coupled_twiss_convention.py`, and coupled comparisons now use `tests/support/coupled_optics.py`.
+The former solenoid optics failure was an instance of the same convention gap — see `tests/conversion/elements/README.md`'s `test_sol.py` note and `docs/sad-helpers.md` for the full convention map.

+The remaining `K0`/`SK0` `MULT` dipole-fringe discrepancy is no longer a known failing test: SAD's `MULT` dipole-fringe convention is documented by passing SAD ground-truth tests and a passing `theta^4` residual characterization.
+The converter also warns when dipole-only `MULT` elements are auto-simplified to Xsuite Bend/corrector elements.

 Never modify a failing test to make it pass artificially.
 Fix the root cause.
 If you add a test that documents a known bug, record it in the relevant folder